NicholasML97/PPGEEC2318_Project01/README.md

 #### 1.2 Exploratory Data Analysis (EDA)
 This substep consists in analyzing and visualizing the dataset to summarize their main characteristics, detect patterns, spot anomalies, test assumptions, and check data quality before applying the machine learning model.
 For the Customer Purchase dataset, we did the following:

-- Displayng the variable types of the data set
+- Display the variable types of the data set
  ```python
 df.info()
 ```